Baraat: Kannada/Tulu Dibbana

 The wedding processions in Kannada & Tuluva tradition are referred to as Dibbana.
 The start of Dibbana procession is preceded by Vāhana Pujā where prayer is performed using kumkum & coconut for safe journey of the groom.
 The groom and his family members and friends adorn Peta (Mysore cap).
 Musicians play instruments like nadaswaram.
 On arrival at marriage venue, groom is welcomed using Akshat (rice) and Aarti.

 Tamil Janavasam

 The groom's procession in Tamil tradition is known by the name Janavasam.
 During Janavasam, the groom boards a beautifully decorated car.
 He is accompanied by a large marriage procession of close friends and relatives.
 Professional musicians are invited to entertain the procession, by playing traditional wedding songs.
 Fireworks form a part of the marriage celebrations.
 The bride's brother puts garland around the groom's neck, in order to welcome him at the entrance of the kalyana mandapam (wedding hall).

+Rajasthani Baraat

+Baarat on camels is a traditional feature of wedding processions in Rajasthan, India.
+Camels have been an integral part of Rajasthani culture for centuries, serving as a primary mode of transportation and a symbol of wealth and status.
+In a typical Rajasthani wedding, the groom arrives at the bride’s home or the wedding venue on camel itself or a cart pulled by a camel decorated with fabrics and embroidery.
+The groom, dressed in traditional attire, often wears a turban and carries a ceremonial sword.

+The baarat is accompanied by a lively procession of family members, friends, and musicians.
+Traditional Rajasthani folk music and dance, including the Ghoomar dance, are performed to celebrate the joyous event.

+Controversies

+Being a tradition of affluence practiced by forward-caste communities, violence against Dalit communities who choose to practice it have increased.
+Brides have begun riding horses, a tradition restricted to grooms in the past.

+Calls for horse-free weddings in light of cruelty towards the horses and other animals involved have been garnering increased attention, with revisionist modifications to the traditions not involving the exploitation of animals being increasingly preferred.

+PETA India launched a campaign urging against the involvement of horses in wedding ceremonies while highlighting the use of spiked bits that are prohibited under Rule 8 of The Prevention of Cruelty to Draught and Pack Animals Rules, 1965.
+Malnourishment and cruelty in terms of exposure to loud noises and crowds were also highlighted.

+The Indian organization People for Animals that horses are sentient beings capable of experiencing pain and has promoted alternatives such as the traditions of using palanquins.